- What are the side effects?

 If you choose not to use HRT or have a medical reason not to, other medications can be prescribed.
 Citalopram, paroxetine and venlafaxine are classed as antidepressant medicines but they have been found to help menopausal flushes and sweats when used at low doses.
 Clonidine is a blood pressure medicine that may help flushes.
 If later in life you experience bone density loss, you may be prescribed drugs to treat osteoporosis.

 Cognitive behavioural therapy (CBT) has been proven to be a safe and effective treatment for women who experience menopausal symptoms such as hot flushes and night sweats with additional benefits to mood, sleep and quality of life.
-The CBT Register UK allows you to search for a therapist in your area.
+The CBT Register UK allows you to search for a therapist in your area or you can ask your GP for a referral.

 There are lots of herbal and dietary supplements aimed at helping with the menopause.
-The evidence is inconsistent so you may wish to ask a pharmacist for advice as these can interfere with other medicines.
+The evidence is inconsistent so you may wish to ask a pharmacist for advice as these can interfere with other medicines; these remedies may also contain oestrogen.

 Find out more